A Timeline of Local History

 1913 Kondut named.

-Rail water tank and stand built with water piped from the Railway Dam.
+Rail water tank and stand were built, with water piped from the Railway Dam.

 1913 The first school at Wongan Hills was opened in June.
 Ms Cullerton was the first teacher.
 She travelled from Kondut and stayed in Wongan from Monday to Friday.

-Wongan Agricultural Hall built, a timber building later used as the supper room for the new hall.
+Wongan Agricultural Hall was built, a timber building that was later used as the supper room after the new hall was built.

 First State Hotel and Billiard Room built.